openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note: [@!VC_DATA] describes terms of use as "can be utilized by a Credential Issuer ... to communicate the terms under which a Verifiable Credential ... was issued."

-The following terms of use may be defined:
+The following is a non-normative example of the terms of use that may be defined:

 ```json
 {